iamdhakrey/rustycord/README.md

 ---

-Made with ❤️ and 🦀 by the RustCord team
+Made with ❤️ and 🦀 by the rustycord team